ronkaiser/CIProject/README.md

 # CIProject
 CI project
 Prestep:
-- assuming that ansible will ssh localhost using jenkins user by generating ssh key
+- assuming that ansible will ssh localhost using jenkins user by generating ssh key and add the user to sudoers file without password

 Jenkins setup:
 --------------